Cross of Caravaca – a powerful amulet believed to ward off evil and increase good fortune

 The aura surrounding the Vera Cruz is undeniable, and many who have worshipped in the side chapel where the Cross is housed, are touched by an overwhelming sense of peace.
 The faith of millions of worshippers throughout 700 years of history seem to fill the sanctuary with love, along with an essence of deep belief and faith, sanctifying the three splinters from the cross on which Jesus Christ himself perished.

-Wish someone "good fortune" and a safe journey with a gift of one of our Caravaca Crosses - pendants and necklaces.
+Wish someone peace and good fortune, as well as a safe journey with a gift of one of our Caravaca Crosses . .